-Self-production and self-consumption energy circulation system project for facility horticulture Producing and using energy generated from agricultural waste
+Self-production and self-consumption energy circulation system project for facility horticulture Producing and using energy generated from agricultural waste production, selfconsumption system reduces the farmer's initial investment and makes stable farming possible.

 Due to the aging of Japan's farmers and the low rate of food self-sufficiency, we believe that the future of agriculture needs to be made more appealing.
 As such, we are collaboratively taking on the challenge of a business that aims for sustainable growth in agriculture.
 Specifically, we are developing an energy recycling system for facility horticulture operations.
+The self-

-The selfproduction, self-Ø consumption system Shipp reduces the farmer's initial investment and makes stable farming VELpossible Currently, in addition Fertilizer to energy, we are Fuel working cooperatively with universities on CO2 technology to regenerate materials needed Heat Imag for crops.
-Value to be offered Contribution to carbon neutrality at horticultural facilities. • Contribution to the affluent life of consumers through stabiliza-
+Currently, in addition to energy, we are working cooperatively with universities on technology to regenerate materials needed for crops.

-Contribution to the affluent life of consumers through stabilization of running costs for farmers and providing a stable supply of foodstuffs
+- Contribution to carbon neutrality at horticultural facilities - Contribution to the affluent life of consumers through stabilization of running costs for farmers and providing a stable supply of foodstuffs